 Just as I prefer to build my own indicators and do my own analysis of markets, I like to build my own computers.
 Building your own isn’t for everyone and you may even be able to get a computer for less money buying it as a complete bundle.
-But even if you’re having someone else build your computer for you, a discussion of what components to use and how to select them might be useful.
+But even if you’re having someone else build your day trading computer for you, a discussion of what components to use and how to select the best specs might be useful.

 This specific computer isn’t for everyone, it’s just what I’m choosing to build for me to support the way I use my trading computer, have my monitors set up, etc. In this post I’ll share with you the plan for the new system and the choices I’ve made.
 Then I’ll follow up later as I actually build and use it.

 All of the parts are here except for some of the cooling components.
 Once everything is here I will start the build.

 I run my main computer 24×7.
 During the trading day I have at least four different trading platforms open, as well as multiple chat rooms and web sites, even custom stock scanning software which I built myself.
 Overnight, the scanner and several systems set up to send me alerts continue to run.
 The system is under heavy load.
 So my goal is to have a computer which can keep up with the load as well as be stable and reliable.